Install Ubuntu Server 22.04 LTS

 For this guide, leave it as default and click “Done”.

 Determine the installation location.
-All available space will be utilized.
+All available space will be used.

 Choose “Use an entire disk” and then select “Set up this disk as an LVM group”.